Recursive Client Rate limiting

 recursive-clients > 1000, the soft quota will the equal to the hard quota minus either 100 or the number of worker threads, whichever is greater.

-Although not entirely part of the Recursive Client Rate Limiting suite of features, SERVFAIL cache, newly introduced in BIND 9.11.0 (after being trialed in special preview editions of BIND) may help mitigate server loads where clients are repeated sending the same failing queries.
+SERVFAIL cache (also newly introduced in BIND 9.11.0) may help mitigate server loads where clients are repeated sending the same failing queries.

 By default this is enabled at 1 seconds - equivalent to: